tjluoma/crashplan-load-unload/README.md

 ## Background ##

-In [Mac Power Users 145: Keyboard Maestro Turns 6], [Katie Floyd] was looking for a way to automatically pause and unpause CrashPlan and Dropbox at the start/end of her podcasting sessions.
+In [Mac Power Users 145: Keyboard Maestro Turns 6], [Katie Floyd] was looking for a way to automatically pause and un-pause CrashPlan and Dropbox at the start/end of her podcasting sessions.
 She also wanted to set her Google Voice to Do-Not-Disturb.

 Well, the short answer is "no" for all three.

 1. There's no API at all for Google Voice, so as far as I know there's no way to set the Google Voice to DND.

 2. Although the Dropbox client for Linux has had a command-line tool for years, the Mac client does not, and it is not scriptable unless you want to try to script selecting stuff on the menu bar.
 Which is a horrible idea.
 Don't do that.
 It won't work.
 The only *automatic* thing you can do for Dropbox is quit it and restart it, which stinks because Dropbox is horribly inefficient at startup time.
 Pausing is much better if you can do it.
+But you can't automate it.

 3. There is no way to 'pause' CrashPlan via script -- as far as I know.

 That's the bad news.
 There is *some* good news.

 1. You can pop up a notification reminder to turn your Google Voice to DND and then use your iPhone app to do that while the rest of the macro is running.

 2. You can (pretty easily) tell Dropbox to quit at the start of your podcasting and restart when it is over.

 3. Likewise, you can tell CrashPlan to start/stop when your podcasting session starts/ends.

 ### How I recommend doing this ###